-The Gurbani calls the human body “Jajaree-ਜਜਰੀ”, meaning perishable, frail, weak, ਨਾਸਵੰਤ, etc. The time eats it away, bit by bit!
-It dissolves slowly and steadily into the very elements from whch it had come!
+The Gurbani calls the human body ‘Jajaree-ਜਜਰੀ’ (meaning perishable, frail, weak, ਨਾਸਵੰਤ, etc.).
+The time eats it away, slowly and steadily, bit by bit!
+Ultimately It dissolves into the very elements from which it had come!

 - ਇਹੁ ਸਰੀਰੁ ਜਜਰੀ ਹੈ ਇਸ ਨੋ ਜਰੁ ਪਹੁਚੈ ਆਏ ॥: This body is perishable; old age overtakes it (sggs 584).

-Once the measure of breath is full, interview with death is certain!
+In a nutshell, once the time is up, an interview with death is certain!

 - ਕੋ ਰਹੈ ਨ ਭਰੀਐ ਪਾਈਐ ॥੫॥: No one remains here when the count of the breaths is full ||5|| (sggs 465).

-Between birth and death is “Jeevan-ਜੀਵਨ” (life, living, livelihood…).
-At the most, the body-frame can live through the three stages — childhood, youth, and old age (ਬੁਢੇਪਾ).
-After the third stage — old age (“Jaru-ਜਰੁ”, senility) — there is the death of the body-frame!
+At the most, the body-frame may live through the three stages — childhood, youth, and old age (ਬੁਢੇਪਾ).
+After the third stage — old age (‘Jaru-ਜਰੁ’, senility) — there is the death of the body-frame!